6 Genius Ways You Should Be Cooking Banana

 How to Grill Bananas

 To grill bananas, preheat the grill to medium-low.
 Meanwhile, with the peel intact, slice each banana in half lengthwise.
 Brush the cut sides of the bananas with lemon juice and then generously coat them with brown sugar and cinnamon.
 Place the bananas on a well-oiled grill cut-side down and cook for 3 to 4 minutes.
 Remove the bananas when they’re tender to the touch and caramelized.
 Serve warm with ice cream and sundae toppings.
+Considering eating a banana peel?
+Find out if it is safe to eat banana peels.

 These Hot Quick Banana Boats are another great way to cook bananas on the grill.